How Physical Therapy Can Help Duchenne Muscular Dystrophy

 How Does Physical Therapy Fit Into Treatment for Duchenne Muscular Dystrophy?

-Physical therapy is an integral part of a DMD treatment plan.
-As a member of the health care team, a physical therapist can work with a pediatrician, an occupational therapist, and an orthotist (specialist in orthotics) to develop a comprehensive treatment plan.
+Physical therapy is an integral part of DMD treatment.
+As a member of the health care team, a physical therapist can work with a pediatrician, an occupational therapist, and an orthotist (a specialist in medical braces and splints) to develop a comprehensive treatment plan.

 The physical therapist will base the plan on a person’s current mobility status, needs, and overall health.
 DMD causes progressive muscle weakness and atrophy (wasting), which means the condition will change over time.

 Parent Project Muscular Dystrophy recommends that physical therapists evaluate people with DMD every four to six months.
 They’ll look for developmental milestones, including sitting upright, crawling, standing, and walking.
-As your child’s or loved one’s needs change, the physical therapist can monitor their progress and adjust their treatment plan.
+As the needs of your child or loved one change, the physical therapist can monitor their progress and adjust their treatment plan.

 Strengthening Leg and Arm Muscles

-The goal of physical therapy is to help preserve muscle and joint function, strength, flexibility, and range of motion.
-A child with DMD needs specialized exercise programs to help improve coordination, balance, and lung health.
-The physical therapist may have them walk on a treadmill to improve their gait (how they walk) and use an exercise bike to improve motor skills while working on heart and lung function.
+The goal of physical therapy is to help preserve muscle strength, joint function, flexibility, and range of motion.
+A child with DMD needs specialized exercise programs to help improve coordination, balance, and lung and heart health.
+The physical therapist may have them walk on a treadmill to improve their gait (how they walk) and use an exercise bike to improve motor skills as they work on heart and lung function.

-Exercise can also be turned into a fun activity.
+Exercise can be turned into a fun activity.
 For example, swimming is a great, low-impact way to strengthen muscles and work on breathing exercises.
-The physical therapist can recommend swimming programs or demonstrate exercises to work on at home if you have a pool.
+A physical therapist can recommend swimming programs or demonstrate exercises to work on at home if you have access to a pool.

 Treating Contractures

-Duchenne muscular dystrophy occurs when mutations in the dystrophin gene cause changes to skeletal muscle, which normally connects the joints and tendons.
-Instead, muscle is replaced by scar tissue and fat, so it’s less flexible.
+Duchenne muscular dystrophy occurs when mutations (changes) in the dystrophin gene cause changes to the muscles.
+Muscle tissue is replaced by scar tissue and fat, so it’s less flexible.

-The combination of weak muscles and lost flexibility makes it hard for people with DMD to move their bodies.
-Many develop contractures, when muscle shortens and stiffens and joints become rigid.
-Contractures develop first in the ankles because the shortened calf pulls on the Achilles tendon — the long tendon along the back of the calves.
+The combination of weaker muscles and less flexibility makes it hard for people with DMD to move their bodies.
+Many develop what are known as contractures: when the muscle shortens and stiffens and the joints become rigid.
+Contractures first develop in the ankles because the shortened calf pulls on the Achilles tendon (the long tendon along the back of the calves).

 Preventing Injuries

 Children with DMD are at a higher risk of bone fractures, especially in their legs.
 A physical therapist can evaluate your child or loved one and make recommendations for your home and daily routine to prevent injuries.
-If an injury does happen, the physical therapist will develop a specialized rehabilitation program to boost recovery and a return to walking.
+If an injury does occur, the physical therapist will develop a specialized rehabilitation program to boost recovery and reduce pain.

 Using Adaptive or Assistive Devices

-Eventually, nearly all children with DMD will need to use adaptive or assistive devices to help with mobility or allow standing for an extended period of time.
-The physical therapist can recommend the devices best suited for your child or loved one, as well as demonstrate safe use and correct positioning.
+Eventually, nearly all children with DMD will need to use adaptive or assistive devices to help with mobility or enable them to stand for an extended period of time.
+A physical therapist can recommend and fit the devices best suited for your child or loved one and demonstrate safe use and correct positioning.
 For example, properly placed pillows or bolsters can help a child sit comfortably and maintain range of motion.
-As a growing child’s mobility needs change, a physical therapist will give recommendations for mobility devices like walkers or wheelchairs.
+Because a growing child’s mobility needs will change over time, a physical therapist will give recommendations for mobility devices like walkers or wheelchairs.

 How To Find a Physical Therapist Near You